andamira/devela/src/_info/features.md

 There are no features enabled by default.

-Features from different categories are designed to be mostly independent from each other, to be composable.
+Features from *different categories* are designed to be (for the most part) *independent from each other*, to be orthogonally composable.

-Note that features are not all additive, e.g. it's not possible to enable at the same time `std` and `no_std`, nor `safe` and `unsafe`.
+Note however that not all features are additive, e.g. it's not possible to enable at the same time `std` and `no_std`, nor `safe` and `unsafe`.